 Adjustable Shelf on the right side.

-Drawer for cocktail napkins and other party supplies on the left.
+The drawer for cocktail napkins and other party supplies is on the left.

 Inlay-ed Magnetic door latches.

-Finished paneled back so it can be placed anywhere in the room.
+Finished paneled back so that it can be placed anywhere in the room.

-Of course, what inspired the whole design; the grid work on the doors.
+Of course, what inspired the whole design was the gridwork on the doors.

 Finished Project: Black Credenza